Sky broadband offers competitive pricing, an excellent customer service record, and a home phone line included on all plans.

 ![]() |

-Sky's Full Fibre 150 and Ultimate TV bundle comes in at £39 per month, compared to £41.99 for an equivalent EE package - a saving of £2.99 per month, or just over £70 over a 24-month contract.
-Both bundles include Netflix and Discovery+ as standard.
+Sky's Full Fibre 300 and Ultimate TV bundle comes in at £41 per month, compared to £44.99 for a similar EE package but with slower broadband speeds.
+Both bundles include Netflix as standard.

 The content gap between the two is also worth considering.
-Sky Ultimate TV includes Disney+, HBO Max and Hayu from 26 March - EE gets HBO Max through NOW, but not Disney+ or Hayu.
-For film fans specifically, Sky customers can upgrade to the full HBO Max catalogue for £1 extra per month.
-EE customers wanting equivalent new cinema release access would need to add NOW Cinema at £9.99 per month, or upgrade to NOW Big Entertainment at £14 per month - a considerably larger outlay.
+Sky Ultimate TV includes Disney+, HBO Max and Hayu - EE gets HBO Max through NOW, but not Disney+ or Hayu.
+For film fans specifically, Sky customers can upgrade to the full HBO Max catalogue in the Standard with Ads plan for an extra £1 per month.
+EE customers wanting equivalent new cinema release access would need to add NOW Cinema at £9.99 per month, or upgrade to EE's Big Entertainment at £29 per month - a considerably larger outlay.

 Overall, Sky offers the stronger TV proposition for most customers - more content included as standard, clearer pricing tiers and better value when bundled with broadband.
 EE TV's flexibility and Apple TV 4K option make it worth considering for lighter TV viewers or Apple households, but for anyone who watches a lot of TV, Sky is the more complete package.